fg-inet/python-asyncio-taps/README.md

 ## Build Dependencies:

 Yang support relies on some shared libraries.
-Run the script to download, build, and install them into dependencies/install/lib.
+Run the script to download, build, and install them (if not in the default location, then in a place where LD_LIBRARY_PATH points).

 Requirements: